 Cactuar Dash (release Down and quickly Forward Dash into Back Dash)

-I'd say this is a pretty good list of things to train up your Sheik!
-All the references are here, just knock them out one after the other... and you'll be TU TU TU GOOD in no time!Happy Training!
+I would say this is a pretty good list of things to train up your Sheik!
+All the references are here, just knock them out one after the other... and you will be TU TU TU GOOD in no time!Happy Training!